melgann/dse-project/README.md

 `

 4. Replace the `Bearer` to your own token by signing up to [OneMapApi](https://www.onemap.gov.sg/apidocs/register)
 5. Execute cells 1-11 to obtain to new csv with the corresponding Planning Areas and Coordinates of the newly obtained Streets

-##### Obtaining Passenger Volumes of Bus and MRT Stations
-1. Go to `update_captive_catchment.R` and click run to obtain the updated Passenger Volumes of Bus and Stations to form a new Captive Catchment Score.

 ##### Public and Private Transport Timings
 1. Go to `Archive\Obtaining_coords_street.ipynb`